mongodb-developer/Google-Cloud-RAG-Langchain/README.md

 1. From the left sidebar, select the `chat-rag` database and the `context` collection.

-1. Rename the index to `default` and add the following JSON schema:
+1. Add the following JSON schema:

     ```
     {